eye-division/eyegallery/README.md

 cd eyegallery
 # install Bundler if you don't have it already
 gem install bundler
-# install jekyll, jekyll-archives, and jekyll-sitemap
+# install jekyll and jekyll-sitemap
 bundle install
 ```